helderdaniel/MooshakTools/submissions.md

 For operation "mapAll" and "mapFinal", map is formatted as sample below.
 **mapAll** presents a map of all submissions, while **mapFinal** only of final marked submissions.

-Columns with an asterisc on top are submission states not considered failures, as described above.
+Columns with an asterisk on top are submission states not considered failures, as described above.

  ```
  nofail  *    *              *              *    *